dillonkearns/elm-pages/examples/docs/content/docs/02-getting-started.md

 This creates a new project in `my-project/` and starts the dev server.
 You can then add new routes using the CLI commands below.

+You can get the `npx` command by installing [node](https://nodejs.org).
+Elm Pages supports all and only [supported release lines](https://github.com/nodejs/release#release-schedule) of node.

 ## Lamdera

 [`elm-pages` Scripts](/docs/elm-pages-scripts) can run with the Elm compiler if the Lamdera compiler isn't installed.
 However, builds (`elm-pages build`) and and the dev server (`elm-pages dev`) require the Lamdera compiler to be installed.